unroll/annindex/README.md

   - OK to replace naive pseudocode with more optimized loops, as long as this is well-documented in the code.
     For example, argmin_i f(x_i) inside a pseudocode loop could sometimes be replaced by precalculating f(x_i) for all i's and sorting, thus avoiding an O(n^2) loop.
   - Avoid reading entire file into memory: loads from iterators one vector at a time.
-  - Avoid silly wastage: use sum and not Python loops, avoid calling a small function repeatedly
+  - Avoid silly wastage: use sum and not Python loops, avoid calling a small function repeatedly, and so on.

 * Designed to run in memory, for simplicity *and* performance.
   - Note this does not preclude having disk-based indexes, whether actually stored on disk or in memory.